-2.10 VHDL for Digital Circuits
+2.10 VHDL and Verilog for Digital Circuits

-A digital circuit that is described with a Boolean function can easily be converted to VHDL code using the dataflow model.
+A digital circuit that is described with a Boolean function can easily be converted to VHDL or Verilog code using the dataflow model.
 At the dataflow level, a circuit is defined using built-in VHDL logic operators such as AND, OR, and NOT.
+For Verilog, these operators are &, |, and ~ respectively.
 These operators are applied to signals using concurrent signal assignment statements.